halllo/Result.OrDefault/README.md

    }
 }
 ```
-Result.OrDefault uses reflection to invoke one step at a time, checks for null and invokes the next step if not null (it only takes twice as long as with ifs for null checks).
+Result.OrDefault uses reflection to invoke one step at a time, checks for null and invokes the next step if not null (it only takes twice as long as with IFs for null checks).
-It offers a much cleaner syntax since the focus is on the requirement and not on low level save-guard-code.
+It offers a much cleaner syntax since the focus is on the requirement and not on low level safeguard-code.